heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

   you need to write a scientific paper and/or your bachelor/master thesis as it is the standard in the scientific community and much more powerful than Markdown.
+- [Typst](https://typst.app/) - A new and modern alternative to LaTeX that is gaining popularity.
+It is still in beta, but it is worth keeping an eye on it.

 _Missing item in the list?
 Feel free to open a pull request to add it! ✨_